MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/cordova.md

 #### cordova-plugin-mfp-push
 The cordova-plugin-mfp-push plug-in provides permissions needed to use push notification from the MobileFirst Server for Android applications.
 Additional setup for using push notification is required.
 For more information on push notification, see the [Push notifications tutorial](../../notifications/push-notifications-overview/).

-#### cordova-plugin-mfp-fips
-The cordova-plugin-mfp-fips plug-in enables FIPS related features.
-For more information about FIPS, see the [user documentation topic for FIPS](http://www-01.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html).

 **Prerequisites:**